mila-iqia/fuel/docs/overview.rst

     * :class:`Transformer`

-      - :class:AbstractDataStream` subclass.
+      - :class:`AbstractDataStream` subclass.
 Is itself an abstract class.
 Its subclasses are responsible for taking data stream(s) as input and producing a data stream as output, which applies some transformation to the input stream(s).